Dental Bridges Cottonwood Heights

 Contrary to rumor, you can expect your permanent dental bridge to feel natural.
 You might even forget that you’ve lost teeth if given enough time.

-Furthermore, remember that each bridge is made to fit comfortably.
+Remember that each bridge is made to fit comfortably.
 Your dentist will have reshaped your teeth to that end, as well as taken custom dental impressions.
 Given these facts, the final restoration shouldn’t feel awkward or noticeable.